 How to check if a process is running with admin powers on Windows 10?

 To check if a process is running with admin rights on Windows 10, perform the following steps in Task Manager:-

 Step 5.
-In the Select columns box that appears, scroll down and select checkbox
+In the Select columns box that appears, scroll down and select the checkbox Elevated.